cbetterley/gw-rml-group4/README.md

-# gw-rml-group4
+# About

-For academic purposes.
+This project is created for academic purposes.

-## Group Members
+# Group Members

 Chip B.